 We have gathered content on this page which we suggest you utilize when preparing for the PSM II.
 These are suggested resources, and you may find additional resources not mentioned on this page helpful, along with the application of your own experience using Scrum.

-The PSM II certification assessment is an advanced assessment and relies heavily on your own experience using Scrum, and how you would apply Scrum in particular circumstances.
+The PSM II certification is advanced and relies heavily on your own experience using Scrum, and how you would apply Scrum in particular circumstances.
 While it is not required we recommend that before taking PSM II you have a passed PSM I and may find it beneficial to review the PSM I Suggested Reading page during your preparation for PSM II.

 - Understanding and Applying the Scrum Framework:

-- Empiricism, Scrum Values, Scrum Team, Events, Artifacts, Done.
+- Empiricism, Scrum Values, Scrum Team, Events, Artifacts, Done

 - Developing People and Teams:

-- Self-Managing Teams, Facilitation, Leadership Styles, Coaching and Mentoring.
+- Self-Managing Teams, Facilitation, Leadership Styles, Coaching and Mentoring

 - Managing Products with Agility:

-- Product Backlog Management, Stakeholders & Customers.
+- Product Backlog Management, Stakeholders & Customers

 - Developing and Delivering Products Professionally:

-- Managing Technical Risk.
+- Managing Technical Risk

 - Evolving the Agile Organization:

-- Organizational Design & Culture.
+- Organizational Design & Culture

 Prior to taking the PSM II certification a great way to prepare is to attend a Professional Scrum Master II training course, taught by a Scrum.org Professional Scrum Trainer.